CamiloP121/App-demo-Sings-Language-with-MediaPipe/README.md

 ```

+## How to use this application
+To access the main page of this project, you must follow the steps below:

+- Open web browser.
+- In the address bar, type localhost:8000/semillIAS_sing/home.
+- Press the Enter key.
+- That's it!
+You should now be on the project home page.

 ## Contributing

 If you wish to contribute to this project, you are welcome to fork it and make a pull request with your changes.
 You can also report any issues or errors you find using Github's "issues" feature.